UWE-Ruby/week-02/README.md

 These [instructions](http://help.github.com/create-a-repo/) will help you create a repository.

-    NOTE: The instructions describe setting a repo named 'Hello World' instead use the name `week-02-exercse`.
+    NOTE: The instructions above describe setting a repo named 'Hello World' instead use the name `week-02-YORNAME`.

 1. Creating a repository named: *week-02-YOURNAME*
 2. Create a directory name: *week-02-YOURNAME*
-3. Within your `week-02-exercise` run the command `git init`
+3. Within your `week-02-YOURNAME` run the command `git init`
-2. Within your `week-02-exercise` directory, create a folder named `spec`
+2. Within your `week-02-YOURNAME` directory, create a folder named `spec`
 3. Within the `spec` folder create a file named `exercise_spec.rb`
 4. Edit the file `exercise_spec.rb` and write a test for a [String](http://rubydoc.info/stdlib/core/1.9.2/String), [Integer](http://rubydoc.info/stdlib/core/1.9.2/Integer), or [Symbol](http://rubydoc.info/stdlib/core/1.9.2/Symbol).

+This is an example of a passing test for a [String](http://rubydoc.info/stdlib/core/1.9.2/String) that uses the method [#strip](http://rubydoc.info/stdlib/core/1.9.2/String#strip-instance_method)

 ```ruby
 describe "Strings" do